-The opinion of the other auditors on the 2022 financial statements of the Gambling Fund of Merrick, Inc., was qualified due to electronic pull-tab sales.
+The opinion of the other auditors on the 2023 and 2022 financial statements of the Gambling Fund of Merrick, Inc., was qualified due to electronic pull-tab sales.
 The distributor of these games electronically calculates the fees, receipts and prizes paid as a service organization.
 Due to the selling of electronic pull-tabs, the Gambling Fund auditors were unable to obtain sufficient appropriate audit evidence to ensure the accuracy of the data provided by the service organization.
-The amounts of electronic pull-tab sales are material to the entity as a whole and, accordingly, we have qualified our opinion on the 2022 and 2021 financial statements.
+The amounts of electronic pull-tab sales are material to the entity as a whole and, accordingly, we have qualified our opinion on the 2023 and 2022 financial statements.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of Merrick, Inc. and to meet our other ethical responsibilities in accordance with the relevant ethical requirements related to our audits.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion.